Vibration testing and validation

-To test how products, components and subsystems survive a drop, an induced shock or even a pyro shock, it is common to perform transient shock testing, drop testing and/or impact testing.
-When conducting shock tests, payloads such as televisions, auto parts or white goods are moved rapidly for a short time period 100 g or 11 m/s, to simulate a car hitting a pothole or a television being dropped under transport.
+When conducting shock tests, payloads such as televisions are moved rapidly for a short time period 100 g or 11 m/s, to simulate a car hitting a pothole or a television being dropped under transport.

 Qualification and acceptance testing (Q&A) ensures that equipment designs meet the performance expectations required for a particular mission – from assembly and transportation to launch and operation.

 Buzz, squeak and rattle (BSR) testing is performed in NVH application and ensures automotive components and interiors remain durable and free from noise, for greater passenger comfort.